aws-samples/aws-hpc-recipes/recipes/pcs-scripts/README.md

 lifecycle.
 The `nodeBootstrapped` stage is one such point, and it's where you'd mount storage, tune the OS, join a directory, or tag the instance.

+> **Writing or editing a script here?
+Read [`AGENTS.md`](AGENTS.md) first.** This
+> README tells you what the namespace is and what the bar is. `AGENTS.md` is the
+> implementation contract: the required script header shape, the log-helper
+> definitions to copy, and the conventions this namespace deliberately does *not*
+> share with the AWS-maintained lifecycle scripts. `make validate` does not check
+> most of it, so a script can pass CI and still be wrong.
+This applies to coding
+> agents and people alike.

 ## Community scripts vs. AWS-maintained scripts

 AWS publishes its own set of maintained scripts for common tasks, and holds them to